-■ Before you read ■ Look at the pictures and headings and try to predict what the text will be about. ■ Skim the page to see what you will read about.
+Mage Before you read Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.

-Let's write Read the questions and then write down your answers.
+Read the questions and then write down your answers.

 What animals did the Man ask for advice?

 Which animal, do you think, gave him the best advice?
 Why?

 What lesson do you think the man learned?

 Where do you think the story took place?

 Why do you think the animals' names are spelt with capital letters?

 Match the words in the first column with their meanings in the second column.
+Write the words in bold in your dictionary.

+Let's write

+removed

+raised

+fair 0

+howled Constant of the second

+covered 122

+just

+shouted

+put on top of

+lifted up

+took away

-Term 1 - Weeks 1 - 2 The hiss of the snake Write sentences about the story.
+Term 1 - Weeks 1 - 2

+2 The hiss of the snake

+Write sentences about the story.
 Start the sentences with these words.
 Write the sentences in the past tense.

+First, the man

+Then the snake,

+After that

+Then

+Next the man

+Finally

-Let's write First, the man Then the snake, After that Then Next the man Finally Write a flow chart saying which animals the man spoke to.
-First the man spoke to Then After that Write two sentences saying what you liked about the story.
+First the man spoke to Image: After that Here the man spoke to Image: After that </th

 Now write two sentences saying what you did not like about the story.